kitten-yyds/kitten-fifo/README.md

 ```
 #include "kitten_fifo.h"
 ```
-> Ensure that your build system (Such as Makefile or CMake) adds `kitten_fifo.c` to the compilation sources, and that `kitten_fifo.h` is in your include path.
+> Ensure that your build system (such as Makefile or CMake) adds `kitten_fifo.c` to the compilation sources, and that `kitten_fifo.h` is in your include path.

 ### Init FIFO Buffer
 You need to create a FIFO buffer, like this: